How to Do

-The lateral plyometric squat jumps should begin with good posture to avoid injury.
+The squat jumps with lateral plyometrics should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the lateral plyometric squat jumps.
+If any pain is experienced, immediately stop the squat jumps with lateral plyometrics.

 1. Bend your knees to squat straight down with your feet no more than hip-width apart.